hyperledger/fabric/docs/source/certs_management.md

 **Description**: Public certificate that permits verification of all certificates issued by the TLS CA. TLS CA Root Certificates are self-signed certificates if creating a new Certificate Authority (CA), or provided by an external CA.

-**Location**: Stored on disk in the TLS CA directory (ca-cert.pem), and copied into the channel configuration to verify identifies for the organization.
+**Location**: Stored on disk in the TLS CA directory (ca-cert.pem), and copied into the channel configuration to verify TLS Certificates for the organization.

 **Impact if expired**: A new TLS CA Root Certificate must be issued.
 TLS CA Root Certificates are valid for 15 years.